coserotondo/pymhihvac/README.md

 ![Python](https://img.shields.io/badge/python-3.9%2B-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

 A Python library for controlling Mitsubishi Heavy Industries (MHI) HVAC systems via their local API using a SC-SL4 central control unit.
-Built especiallty for Home Assistant, enable the creation of climate, sensor and binary sensor entities.
+Built especially for Home Assistant, enable the creation of climate, sensor and binary sensor entities.
 It can also be used standalone.

 ## Features